Vivat Russia!: Emblem of the Tournament

 One of the differences between "Vivat Russia!" and other similar events is its unique emblem displaying a dancing couple, which is renewed on annual basis.
-All emblem versions share the same style.

 Tournament Chronicles

 "Vivat Russia!" - 2007

 "Vivat Russia!"
 First International Open Tournament was held from June 28 until July 1, 2007 at Alexander Karelin Sports Center in Adler.
 1217 couples competed in 29 groups.

 As a part of the tournament the Sochi Mayor Cup Contest was officially held.
-The tournament was supported by the executive committee of the Dance Sport Federation of Russia, Application Committee of Russian Federation, Dynamo Central Council of Russian Federation, Department of the Ministry of Internal Affairs in Krasnodar region, Krasnodar Regional Council of Dynamo.

-Among the members of the tournament Organizing Committee were the DSFR Executive Committee, Pavel Dorokhov, the President of DSFR, Vladimir Shturkin, Director of the Dynamo Dance Sport Center in Krasnodar region, Alexei Kravets, world-class dancer, master of sports in dancesport and instructor of Dynamo Dance Sport Center, Oleg Zemtsov, Director of Vodoley Dance Sport Club, Sergei Shvetsov and Liana Zakrzhevskaya, Directors of Argo Dance Sport Club.

 "Vivat Russia!" - 2008

 Venue: "Vesna" boarding house and Alexander Karelin Sports Center in Adler.

-The competitions were held from June 26 to June 29, 2008.
-Sochi Mayor Cup Contest was officially held at the tournament for the second year in a row.
-In 2008 number of competitors increased to 1554 couples, the origin of participants was also more diverse.
-1554 couples competed in 28 groups.
-The event was characterized by very high class of competing dancers in juvenile age categories (7 to 9 years old and 10 to 11 years old).

 "Vivat Russia!" - 2009

 The tournament was held from June 23 to June 28 at "Festivalny" Concert Hall in Sochi.
 2257 couples from 64 regions of Russian Federation and 25 other countries competed in 31 groups.

 For the first time as a part of the tournament the championship was held between teams of federal districts of Russian Federation.
-And for the first time in the history of the Dance Sport Federation of Russia, representatives of all 9 federal districts gathered together.
-"Vivat Russia!" project attracted attention of Kuban governor, too, thus in 2009 the tournament got support of the Department for Comprehensive Development of Kuban Resorts and Tourism.

 The tournament was attended by Pavel Dorokhov and Heinz Spaeker, Germany, the WDSF Sports Director, who acted in the capacity of the Chairman of Adjudicators.